 In parallel, programmes such as the MENA Initiative on Governance and Investment for Development in the Middle East and North African regions provide a basis for relations between the Organisation and other countries using a regional approach.
 These initiatives aim to strengthen countries’ capacity to design and implement policy reforms, by means of policy dialogue and the sharing of experience among policy makers.
 The OECD works with African countries, e.g. within the framework of the New Partnership for Africa’s Development (NEPAD), and with countries in South East Europe through the Investment Compact for South East Europe.

-In 2007 the OECD Council at Ministerial level opened membership discussions with five candidate countries, as a result of which Chile, Estonia, Israel and Slovenia became members in 2010, while discussions with the Russian Federation are still ongoing.
-In May 2013, the Council decided to launch a new wave of accession discussions with Colombia and Latvia.
-It also decided to review the situation in due course with a view to taking a decision to open accession discussions with Costa Rica and Lithuania in 2015.
+In 2007 the OECD Council at Ministerial level opened membership discussions with five candidate countries, as a result of which Chile, Estonia, Israel and Slovenia became members in 2010, while discussions with the Russian Federation are currently postponed.
+In May 2013, the Council decided to launch a new wave of accession discussions with Colombia and Latvia; in April 2015, it invited Costa Rica and Lithuania to open formal OECD accession talks.

 As a first step, interested countries typically present a request to become OECD members.
 Once the OECD Council invites the Secretary-General to open discussions for accession with one or several countries, an “Accession Roadmap” is developed to detail the terms, conditions and process of each accession discussion.
 This roadmap lists the reviews to be undertaken by Committees in various policy areas in order to assess the country’s position with respect to the relevant OECD instruments and to evaluate its policies and practices as compared to OECD best policies and practices in the relevant area.
 Each country follows its own process and is assessed independently.